eric-wieser/computercraft-github/readme.md

 computercraft-github
 ====================

+> [!WARNING]
-> :warning: **This project is no longer maintained**.
+> **This project is no longer maintained**.
 I am no longer actively using computercraft, and so have no way to meaningfully review PRs or fix issues.
 > See [the list of forks](https://github.com/eric-wieser/computercraft-github/network) for more up to date versions.

 Seen these cool projects on github?
 Pain to download?
 This program is for you!